2018 VOWA Annual Meeting

-Details for our proposed fall Ellk Trip will be discussed and Lynda Richardson will entice you to sign up with fabulous pictures!
+Details for our fall 2018 Elk Trip were discussed and finalized.
+Lynda Richardson enticed many to sign up with her fabulous pictures!

 VOWA is proud to welcome Justin Ide as a craft improvement speaker that will benefit photographers and writers alike to make or choose great images for their stories.
 He will be talking about what exactly makes a “stronger image” and what you should be thinking about when you are photographing and trying to tell a story with your images.